Wixel/CodeIgniter-AssetLoader/README.md

 #  TODO

-- Ability to specify default assets to always load before all others
 - Smarter cache management
 - Wildcard lazy-loader
 - Ability to specify link and script tag attributes like defer & async